 Customers typically use a delivery service to order food from their homes or offices.
 Provide an option where customers can add default addresses to simplify the food ordering.

 There are plenty of ecommerce solutions to start selling food online.
-We’re going to use Magento for this example.
+Since Elogic is primarily a Magento development company, we’ll share our experience with this platform.
 Food and beverage companies, starting from small food stores to global leaders like Coca-Cola, have obtained success with Magento.
 Let’s find out why so many brands use Magento to sell food online.

 Most of the customers use their mobile devices to order food.
 Magento is a mobile-friendly platform allowing store owners to develop a mobile website without any difficulty.
 Magento Commerce also introduced Progressive Web Applications (PWA) Studio, a toolset that developers can use to build mobile storefronts with the help of modern frontend frameworks.